 - 1. Involuntary evaluation/petitioning

 - 2. Court ordered process, including tracking the status of court orders

 - 3. Execution of court order, and

-- 4. Judicial review
+- 4. Judicial review.

-Coordination of Care: There shall be procedures in place for ensuring that members' behavioral health services are appropriately provided, are documented in the member's record and are tracked by the case manager.
+Coordination of Care: There shall be procedures in place for ensuring that the member's behavioral health services are appropriately provided, are documented in the member's record and are tracked by the case manager.
 The Contractor shall also have procedures in place for ensuring communication occurs between the case manager, the PCP and behavioral health providers and that care is coordinated with other agencies and involved parties.
 See AMPM Policy 541.
-The Contractor should consider the behavioral health needs, in addition to the primary health care needs, of members during network development to improve member access to care, care coordination, including care coordination for Medication Assisted Treatment (MAT) and to reduce duplication of services.
+The Contractor shall ensure members transitioning to the ALTCS E/PD program receive uninterrupted behavioral health services and supports and shall coordinate with the relinquishing Contractor to ensure the member is appropriately transitioned.
+The Contractor should consider the behavioral health needs, in addition to the primary health care needs, of members during network development to improve member access to care, care coordination.